Facing charges of Bomb Hoax in Queensland?

 -

-Our experienced criminal defence lawyers analyse the specific facts of your case to determine the most effective strategic approach.
+Our Brisbane criminal lawyers will analyse the specific facts of your case to determine the most effective strategic approach.
 We thoroughly examine the evidence and circumstances to build the strongest possible defence.

 Defences may include: